While great strides have been made in the adoption of real-time analytics in the marketplace, artificial intelligence could ramp this up.

 Customer service management and personalization.
 “Improved speech recognition in call center management and call routing as a result of the application of AI techniques allow a more seamless experience for customers—and more efficient processing,” Chui and his co-authors state.
 “For example, deep learning analysis of audio allows systems to assess a customers’ emotional tone; in the event that a customer is responding badly to the system, the call can be rerouted automatically to human operators and managers.”

 As AI takes real-time analytics to a whole new level, there are new types of requirements as well.
 For starters, Chui and his colleagues point out, “data requirements for deep learning are substantially greater than for other analytics in terms of both volume and variety.”
 It often is built upon thousands of data records that enable data models “to become relatively good at classification tasks and, in some cases, millions for them to perform at the level of humans.
-By one estimate, a supervised deep-learning algorithm will generally achieve acceptable performance with around 5,000 labeled examples per category and will match or exceed human level performance when trained with a data set containing at least 10 million labeled examples.”
+By one estimate, a supervised deep-learning algorithm will generally achieve acceptable performance with around 5,000 labeled examples per category and will match or exceed human deep level performance when trained with a data set containing at least 10 million labeled examples.”

 Perhaps, with the ever-expanding Internet of Things, with the terabytes and petabytes’ worth of data streaming in from various devices, systems, and applications, this threshold can be achieved.